-On October 11, 2017, the Director of Sustainable Development and Construction received written notices of appeal of this initiation by all but one property owner (owner of 829 North Marsalis did not appeal).
+On October 11, 2017, the Director of Sustainable Development and Construction received written notices of appeal of this initiation by all but one property owner (owner of 829 N Marsalis did not appeal).
 Section 51A-4.501(c)(3) of the Dallas Development Code pertaining to appeals reads:

-"If the historic designation procedure is initiated by the landmark commission or city plan commission, the property owner may appeal the initiation to the city council by filing a written notice with the director within 10 days after the action of the landmark commission or city plan commission.
-Within 180 days after the filing of the appeal, the director shall prepare, and the landmark commission shall adopt, a designation report and submit it to the city council.
-After submission of the designation report, the city council shall hold a public hearing on the appeal.
-The sole issue on appeal is whether the landmark commission or city plan commission erred in evaluating the significance of the property based on the characteristics listed in Section 51A-4.501(b).
-Appeal to the city council constitutes the final administrative remedy."
+If the historic designation procedure is initiated by the Landmark Commission or City Plan Commission (CPC), the property owner may appeal the initiation to the City Council by filing a written notice with the director within 10 days after the action of the landmark commission or CPC.
+Within 180 days after the filing of the appeal, the director shall prepare, and the Landmark Commission shall adopt, a designation report and submit it to the City Council.
+After submission of the designation report, the City Council shall hold a public hearing on the appeal.
+The sole issue on appeal is whether the Landmark Commission or CPC erred in evaluating the significance of the property based on the characteristics listed in Section 51A-4.501(b).
+An appeal to the City Council constitutes the final administrative remedy.

 The Director has 180 days from the submittal of the appeals to present the designation report to City Council.
-April 4, 2018 is within the 180 days required by Code.
+April 4, 2018 falls within the 180 day requirement.
+The appellants